Luke Thompson (rugby league): 2019

+Canterbury-Bankstown

 2020

-On 4th February, it was announced Thompson had signed a three-year deal with Canterbury-Bankstown Bulldogs in the NRL.
+On 4 February, it was announced Thompson had signed a three-year deal with Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).
 Thompson made the move to Australia in June.
 He completed two weeks of isolation on his arrival in Australia before his first game for the Canterbury-Bankstown club.

 Thompson made his debut for the Bulldogs against the Brisbane Broncos in round 9 of the 2020 NRL season.

 In round 20 of the 2020 NRL season, Thompson was placed on report for reportedly eye gouging one of the Penrith players during Canterbury's 42-0 loss.
 Thompson was later suspended for four matches after being found guilty.

 Thompson made 10 appearances for Canterbury in the 2020 NRL season as the club narrowly avoided the wooden spoon finishing 15th on the table.

 2021

 In round 5 of the 2021 NRL season, Thompson scored his first try for Canterbury in a 52-18 loss against Melbourne.
-It was also Canterbury's first try in over 240 minutes of play as they had been held scoreless from the previous three games.
+This try ended Canterbury's scoreless streak of over 240 minutes of play, as they had failed to score in their previous three games.

-In round 19 of the 2021 NRL season, Thompson scored a try but was later sent to the sin bin during Canterbury's 44-24 loss against Cronulla-Sutherland.
-On 27 July 2021, Thompson was handed a three-match ban over the sin binning incident.
+In round 19 of the 2021 NRL season, Thompson scored another try but was subsequently sent to the sin bin during Canterbury's 44-24 loss to Cronulla-Sutherland.
+As a result of the sin binning incident, Thompson received a three-match ban on 27 July 2021.

-Thompson made a total of 15 appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.
+Throughout the 2021 NRL season Thompson made a total of 15 appearances for Canterbury.
+However, the club finished last in the season and were awarded the Wooden Spoon.